 From the beginning Cofound.it was created to set better crowdfunding practices, we did so at the beginning and are hopefully doing so at the end.".

+Cofound made the headlines in less suspicious times when in June 2017 it raised what back then classified as the largest public presale ever, closing $15M (57k ETH) and subsequently cancelling the public ICO for its "decentralized startup incubator".
+Oh, how different the times were!
 Barely 12 months later and it's game over.
 With still $14M in net assets though (pretty close to what they raised, good treasury management!), they clearly didn't run out of cash, perhaps only of steam.
 According to the CEO, the market they aimed to address completely dried up over this time period, with public ICOs (not so unexpectedly) disappearing under mounting global regulatory pressure.
 After a failed attempt to pivot, it was time to draw a line.
 The tone of his farewell letter feels genuinely bittersweet, grateful but filled with disappointment about an industry that has gone through an over-hype cycle:

 "The state of technology today does not match the hopes raised by thousands of ICO projects.
 The blockchain space has been full of over-promises, and it’s largely the community that has had to take the blows so far."